chauff/cse1500-web-transcripts/_lectures/css.md

 ### :bangbang: Transitions

-Transitions are animations with only two states (a start state and an end state).
+As already mentioned, transitions are animations with only two states: a start state and an end state.

 We actually have been using transitions all this time already, e.g. when defining `:hover`.
 In this case, the transition is from the original element style to the hover style.